jgitlin-p21/chef-server/dev/README.md

 * VirtualBox 4.3+
 * Vagrant 1.7+
-* At least one recent Chef Server 12.0.9+ debian package download, which you can get using this command (if you have the most recent chefdk) `mixlib-install download cinc-server -p ubuntu -a x86_64 -l 14`. dvm will then look for the package in either the Downloads dir on your machine or the omnibus/pkg directory under the cinc-server repo where dvm is running.
+* At least one recent CINC Server 12.0.9+ debian package download, which you can get using this command (if you have the most recent chefdk) `mixlib-install download cinc-server -p ubuntu -a x86_64 -l 14`. dvm will then look for the package in either the Downloads dir on your machine or the omnibus/pkg directory under the cinc-server repo where dvm is running.
 You can also set the INSTALLER environment variable